kanmaytacker/design-patterns/QUESTIONS_AND_ANSWERS_02.md

 - [ ] C. Decorator
 - [ ] D. Observer

-7. Joe Bloggs is developing a software application for data analysis.
+6. Joe Bloggs is developing a software application for data analysis.
 The application involves data collection, preprocessing, analysis algorithms, and visualization.
 The interactions between these components can become complex.
 Joe wants to provide a simplified interface for data analysts to perform end-to-end analysis tasks without dealing with the inner workings of each component.
 Which design pattern is suitable for this scenario?

 - [ ] A. Strategy
 - [ ] B. Adapter
 - [ ] C. Facade
 - [ ] D. Observer

-8. Joe Bloggs is building a task management application.
+7. Joe Bloggs is building a task management application.
 Users can create tasks and assign them to different team members.
 Joe wants to implement a feature where team members receive notifications whenever they are assigned a new task or when the due date of a task is approaching.
 The notifications should be sent through various communication channels, such as in-app alerts, emails, and Slack messages.
 Which design pattern can Joe use to implement this real-time task notification system?

 - [ ] A. Observer
 - [ ] B. Adapter
 - [ ] C. Facade
 - [ ] D. Strategy

-9. Joe Bloggs is developing a logging module for a large application.
+8. Joe Bloggs is developing a logging module for a large application.
 The logging module needs to maintain a single log file throughout the application's execution to avoid file access conflicts and ensure consistency.
 Which design pattern is suitable for this scenario?

 - [ ] A. Singleton
 - [ ] B. Factory
 - [ ] C. Prototype
 - [ ] D. Builder

-10. Joe Bloggs is working on testing a user API for a social media platform.
+9. Joe Bloggs is working on testing a user API for a social media platform.
 Each test case requires generating multiple mock users with different attributes to simulate various scenarios.
 However, calling the API to create each mock user is time-consuming and inefficient.
 To optimize the user creation process during testing, which design pattern can Joe use?

 - [ ] A. Singleton
 - [ ] B. Factory
 - [ ] C. Prototype
 - [ ] D. Builder

+10. Joe Bloggs is developing a messaging application with support for various message types, including text, images, audio, and video.
+Each message type can have additional attributes and settings, such as delivery status and timestamps.
+The current approach of creating message objects using multiple overloaded constructors has become error-prone and challenging to maintain.
+What design pattern can Joe use to streamline the creation of message objects with different configurations?

+---

+## Answers

+1. B (Strategy)
+2. C (Flyweight)
+3. A (Decorator)
+4. B (Factory)
+5. A (Adapter)
+6. C (Facade)
+7. A (Observer)
+8. A (Singleton)
+9. C (Prototype)
+10. D (Builder)